Fiber optics in curved space-times: Stationary Fibers

-To describe the electromagnetic field in \SMF, one must describe not only the geometry of its internal structure but also its electromagnetic properties.
+To describe light propagation in \SMF, one must describe not only the geometry of its internal structure but also its electromagnetic properties.
 As is common practice, the following calculations model such fibers as linear, isotropic and non-magnetic dielectrics with constant real refractive indices $\t n{_i}$ in each layer \cite[Sect.~2.4.3]{2009Senior}.
-Additionally, due to the rapid radial decay in the cladding, its outer radius is set to infinity in the following calculations \cite[Sect.~3.1]{2005Liu}.
+Additionally, due to the rapid radial decay of the electromagnetic field in the cladding, its outer radius is set to infinity in the following calculations \cite[Sect.~3.1]{2005Liu}.
 Under these assumptions, the constitutive equation relating the electromagnetic field-strength $\t\emF{_\mu_\nu}$ (a two-form) to the excitation $\t\emGd{^\mu^\nu}$ (a bivector-density) can be written as $\t\emGd{^\mu^\nu} = \half \t{\mathfrak X}{^\mu^\nu^\rho^\sigma} \t\emF{_\rho_\sigma}$ \cite[Sect.~VI.2]{1962Post}, in which the constitutive tensor density $\t{\mathfrak X}{^\mu^\nu^\rho^\sigma}$ can be expressed in terms of Gordon’s contravariant optical metric $\t{\tilde g}{^\mu^\nu} = \t\metric{^\mu^\nu} - (n^2/c^2) \t u{^\mu} \t u{^\nu}$ as \cite{1923AnP...377..421G}

 In the following, electromagnetic modes are computed in terms of the four-potential $\t\emA{_\mu}$.
 Since Maxwell’s equations do not directly lead to well-posed evolution equations for $\t\emA{_\mu}$, the approach taken here is to work, instead, with the field equation of Ref.~\cite{2022PhRvA.106f3511M}, namely